 - The dermis is the layer of skin below your dermis.
 The dermis contains hair follicles, nerve and blood vessel endings, and different skin cells than the epidermis.

-There is also a hypodermis, but for the sake of brevity, we will be focusing on the epidermis and dermis.
-Here’s an image showing the skin’s layers.
+There is also a hypodermis, but for the sake of time, we will be focusing on the epidermis and dermis.

 Like any other organ, the skin needs proper care.